Exercise plays a smaller role (but vital) when it comes to fat loss because you cannot outrun your fork. Especially when you’re both loaded with junk.

 Self-limiting means the exercise has a starting point and stopping point because one or more body parts will scream enough.
 This is not like going for a walk, running on a treadmill or a leisurely bike ride.

 Self-limiting exercises demand your total attention.
 You cannot just pop on your headphones and tune out mindlessly.
-Your putting on your hat hard and going to work.
+You’re putting on your hat hard and going to work.

-And these types exercises are great for fat loss because they’re difficult compound full body moves.
+And these types of exercises are great for fat loss because they’re difficult compound full body moves.